QR5.7.1 The Simulation Hypothesis

 Next

-QR5.6.1 Energy Is Conserved
+QR5.6.1 Is Energy Conserved?

 “… eventually all these over densities will be ironed out and the Universe will be left featureless and lifeless forever, it seems” (Barrow, 2007), p191.

-The problem with this prediction is that by the big bang, our universe wasn’t always big.
-It is now thought that it was once about the size of a tennis ball, then expanded into what it is today.
-But by thermodynamics, expanding a system requires energy, and blowing up a balloon cools the gas inside it.
-It follows that our universe isn’t a closed system because it needs energy to expand.
+Yet according to the big bang theory, our universe was once about the size of a tennis ball that then expanded into what it is today, but this uses up energy, just as blowing up a balloon cools the gas inside it.
+It follows that our universe is also cooling down.

 Next